Last updated March 23rd, 2023

 Tech Tip: Having a universal DCAA compliant timekeeping software used by everyone in the company prevents anyone being left out from following the policies or trying to re-create their own system in a spreadsheet that may lead to errors.

-3. All Hours Accounted For
+3. Account for All Hours

 4. Follow the Project Codes